vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 ## Configuration Option Overview

-Tanzu Application Platform supports various eventing options for deployments.
-The two targeted for this application of the following:
+Tanzu Application Platform supports the following event streaming options for deployments of Where For Dinner:

 * Spring Cloud Streams
-* Knative eventing

 In addition, the Where for Dinner application has additional deployment options which consume additional services and/or provide additional functionality.
 These include
 * H2 (In Memory) vs MySQL vs Postgres database options